 Real-time Data visualizations can take the form of something as simple as a line chart updating in real-time or an interactive map that is updating with new information, such as sales, as fast as it comes in.

-If you want to get the most of your data analytics, you need to visualize them effectively.
+If you want to get the most out of your data analytics, you need to visualize them effectively.
 Don’t let your data go to waste.
-Whether you use traditional graphics like line charts, bar graphs, heat maps, and scatter plots, or one of the techniques listed above, ensure you have a data visualization plan in place.
+Whether you use traditional graphics like line charts, bar graphs, heat maps, and scatter plots or one of the techniques listed above, ensure you have a data visualization plan in place.